aellerton/bare-basic-typescript-webpack/README.md

 # Bare typescript + webpack starter

-A basic and bare example of webpack packaging typescript into a js bundle.
+A bare starter example using webpack to package typescript into a js bundle.

 Built by Reading: